-Additionally, the bill allows insurers or filers to request a hearing before the division of administrative law within ten days of receiving the commissioner's notice regarding the confidentiality determination.
-If a hearing is requested, the commissioner's decision is stayed until the hearing is resolved, which must be conducted promptly and in a summary manner.
-The court is also authorized to review the disputed documents in camera before making a decision.
+Additionally, the bill allows insurers or filers to request a hearing before the division of administrative law within ten days of receiving the commissioner's notice.
+If a hearing is requested, the commissioner's determination regarding the confidentiality of the information will be stayed.
+The hearings are to be conducted with preference and in a summary manner, and the court may review the disputed documents in camera before making a decision.
 Importantly, the bill clarifies that public examination or reproduction of records that are not deemed confidential, trade secret, or proprietary remains permissible.

 HB248 Engrossed: 22:1464(D)